-On Page 4, set the Network Call Redirection field to n (default setting).
-Setting the Network Call Redirection flag to n enables use of the SIP INVITE message for call transfer (instead of REFER which is not supported by CenturyLink).
+On Page 4, the Network Call Redirection field can be set to n (default setting) or y.
+Setting the Network Call Redirection flag to y enables use of the SIP REFER message for call transfer as verified in the compliance test.
 Set the Send Diversion Header field to y.
 This field provides additional information to the network if the call has been re-directed.
 This is needed to support call forwarding of inbound calls back to the PSTN and some Extension to Cellular (EC500) call scenarios.